Bhavya-gupta127/page-visit-counter-wordpress-plugin/README.md

 ## Support

-For support or questions related to this plugin, please contact the author, Bhavya Gupta, at [your-email@example.com](mailto:your-email@example.com).
+For support or questions related to this plugin, please contact the author, Bhavya Gupta, at [bhavyagupta127@example.com](mailto:bhavyagupta127@example.com).

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests on the [GitHub repository](https://github.com/your-plugin-repo-url).
+Feel free to open issues or submit pull requests on the [GitHub repository](https://github.com/Bhavya-gupta127/page-visit-counter-wordpress-plugin).

-## License

-This plugin is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.